LiveCapTV/livecaptv-open-api/v1/trial.md

 # Getting API tokens

 We are planning to automate APP registration by setting up a developers' website.
 However this website is still under construction.
-As of now, please send an email to us to apply for an application token.
+As of now, please [send email to us][] to apply for an application token.

 Your email should include: